openjdm/openjdm.github.io/book/political_decision_making.md

 heuristics to make the most accurate and efficient decisions that would benefit the majority.
 However, in scenarios where information is unrepresentative of the truth, which it often is, the judgment of the elite is often misled.
-The accessibility heuristic allows the elite legislative task to come up with a decision-making task that is manageable but is often negated when looking at the constituents’ policy interests.
+The accessibility heuristic allows elites to make decisions in a manageable way, but may conflict with the majority of constituents’ policy interests.
 A 2009 study conducted by psychologist Kristina Miler and her team at ‘The International Society of Political Psychology’ found that political leaders account for only a small portion of the relevant